Linuxfabrik/monitoring-plugins/BUILD.md

 `/usr/lib64/linuxfabrik-monitoring-plugins/venv/` inside the container and rewrite plugin shebangs to point at that venv's `python`, so the final package is self-contained.

+After each distro's build, `smoke-test-package.sh` installs the package into a fresh container of the plain distro image and, as the unprivileged user `nobody`, starts every plugin with `--version` and checks every `.pyc` in the venv with `check-bytecode.py`.
+A plugin that fails to start, or a `.pyc` that is corrupt or no longer matches its source, fails the build.

 ### Reproducing a Release Build Locally